 Wates, the main contractor building Plot A1, are currently installing the central atrium steel frame and structural timber frame.
 The office block of the building is now structurally complete, and the residential tower is taking shape now the core is complete.
 The works on the façade of the tower and office block are nearing completion.
 Internally, the fit out has started in the basement for the plant rooms and the apartment works are progressing well.
 Wates has produced a helpful note which provides more detail on how we monitor and record construction activities on Plot A1.

 The working hours at Plot A1 allow an additional hour either side of standard working hours to enable the use of the two passenger hoists on the main tower.
 One hoist is located along the Deal Porters Way side and another along the Surrey Quays Road side, both are within the site boundary.
 This work has been approved by Southwark Council and the working hours of the hoist are as follows:

 Monday to Friday: 7am to 7pm, with standard construction works only permitted from 8am to 6pm

 Saturday: 8am to 3pm, with standard construction works only permitted from 9am to 2pm

 The hoist will run no earlier than the agreed limit of 7am.
 During the additional time each day, only hoist related activities will take place.
 This will also include the required safety checks on each hoist.
 Wates will continue to monitor all site activities to ensure permittable noise threshold levels are not exceeded.

 Plot A2 will include Canada Water Leisure Centre at ground and basement level, retail and food outlets along the new High Street, and workspace at the upper levels.
-Expected completion is in autumn 2024.
+Expected completion is in autumn this year.

 All work is carried out in accordance with industry standards and the levels set by Southwark Council’s environment team.
 Mace has produced a helpful note which provides more detail on how we monitor and record site impact and the limits we work within on Plot A2.